AnikuHere/csx3/README.md

  hi! 👋 Im Aniku, the developer of this project. (fka DeniusG).
 You can find me on Discord with the username "deniusthepillowhead".
 I can confidently say that im a programmer lol.
-Im also the founder & owner of a dev team called Velarium, which while is focused more on game development, is technically the dev team behind CSX3 i guess.
+Im also the founder & owner of a dev team called UQ, which while is focused more on game development, is technically the dev team behind CSX3 i guess.
 Sorry if the updates take a while, im a dumbass who cant do anything right anyway so updates are delayed most of the time :p (I hate myself aaaaaa)

-# Remember, the app is in beta, so bugs/glitches may occur.